How to Better Strategize Your Multifamily Marketing With Millennial Renters

 - Be a consumer advocate

 They’ve already proven that these properties can be profitable.
 The relationship should be symbiotic.
 If you scratch their back, they’ll scratch yours.
 And they’ll probably post a selfie with your apartment community.
-Focus on cultivating a mutually beneficial relationship between management and millennial renters.
+Focus on cultivating a mutually beneficial relationship between property management and millennial renters.
 That starts with understanding what’s important to them.
-When you earn their trust, they can be fiercely loyal renters and your greatest brand advocates.
+When you earn their trust, they can be fiercely loyal renters and your greatest multifamily brand advocates.

 Just a little myth-busting for the multifamily marketing world.